richafnu/Viva/Viva/engage/eac-answers-faq.md

 Answers are visible to anyone in your organization who has a Viva Suite license.
 Answers posts can be routed to anyone else in your organization who has a Microsoft 365 license, but those other employees can only access the individual thread, not other parts of Answers.

-**Can admins disable the Answers Digest sent to their organization?**
+**Can admins disable the Answers Digest that's sent to their organization?**

 Admins can't configure or disable the automated Answers Digest emails from Answers in Viva.

-**Is guest access permitted for Answers?**
+**Does Answers permit guest access?**

 Answers doesn't support guest access.

 **Can our organization use Answers without topics?**

 Viva Engage supports a simplified topics experience as a subset of Answers.
-All licensed users can subscribe to topics in Answers' **Discover new topics** panel.
+Licensed users can subscribe to topics in Answers' **Discover new topics** panel.
+Users otherwise won't see them in their feed.

 **Why can’t users in my organization access Answers?**